PaoloMazzon/Astro/docs/classes/Renderer.md

 `static clear()`

 Fills the render target with the current colour mod.

+## clear_blank
+`static clear_blank()`

+Fills the render target with no colour and no transparency.
+This is primarily for blanking out new surfaces.

 ## draw_rectangle
 `static draw_rectangle(x, y, w, h, rotation, x_origin, y_origin)`